 5.3.
 Takakkaw Falls Hike

-If you aim to enjoy your visit to Takakkaw falls, try getting as close to the waterfall as possible.
+To enjoy your visit to Takakkaw Falls, try getting as close to the waterfall as possible.

-A finely levelled trail will guide you from the parking lot of the Yoho National Park to the stone bridge, although you can easily see Takakkaw Falls from the parking lot as you move further you will get the best view from the hike.
+A finely leveled trail will guide you from the Yoho National Park parking lot to the stone bridge, although you can easily see Takakkaw Falls from the parking lot.
+As you move further, you will get the best view from the hike.

-This natural bridge which is made out of rocks cut by the Kicking Horse River will trail you to Takakkaw Falls.
-This trail is not a long one, only 1.3 kilometres in and out.
+This natural bridge, made of rocks cut by the Kicking Horse River, will trail you to Takakkaw Falls.
+This trail is not long, only 1.3 kilometers in and out.

 5.4.
 Camping

-The front-country campground of Takakkaw Falls is at a distance of 300 meters from the parking area.
-And if you plan on camping keep in mind that the campgrounds of Takakkaw Falls are just like some hotels, the booking immediately gets full as Takakkaw season begins.
+The front-country campground of Takakkaw Falls is 300 meters from the parking area.
+And if you plan on camping, remember that the campgrounds of Takakkaw Falls are just like some hotels; the booking immediately gets full as Takakkaw season begins.

 The campsite works on a first-come-first-serve basis.

-This campground is a short walk from the Falls and acts as the main trailhead to Laughing Falls, Twin Falls, Whaleback Trail and Iceline Trail and also works as a gateway to the Little Yoho Valley.
+This campground is a short walk from the falls and acts as the main trailhead to Laughing Falls, Twin Falls, Whaleback Trail, and Iceline Trail.
+It also works as a gateway to the Little Yoho Valley.

-If you are looking for back-country camping with a little wilderness you would like to head to Laughing Falls.
+If you want back-country camping with a little wilderness, you would like to head to Laughing Falls.

-A National Parks pass is required for camping and even for entering the park and operated only from June to October.
+A National Park pass is required for camping and even for entering the park, and it operates only from June to October.

 5.5.
 Spiral Tunnels